laninsky/non_active_repos/README.md

 ```

 21) Depending on whether I am combining this data with other sequence data (i.e. I need to reference align), I use the following pipelines to generate datasets in the formats I would like: https://github.com/laninsky/reference_aligning_to_established_loci or https://github.com/laninsky/pyRAD_alleles_into_structure

+### Version history
+Wrote this repository for some exploratory RADseq analysis that didn't make it to publication.
+I am no longer actively maintaining this repository, but will respond to issues.